Explore our current model boat projects and discover what makes them stand out:

 Interpretating Lines Plans and Photos

 We pride ourselves on our ability to overcome challenges to create beautiful model boats.
 One of the biggest challenges is gaining accurate line plans and photos from the past.
-To overcome this, we immerse ourselves in research, studying historical documents ensuring every detail possible is bang on correct.
-In the absence of gaining drawings, we take measurements from the original craft, or from scaled photos, and draw up our own lines plans and fittings drawings, for scaling down.
+To overcome this, we immerse ourselves in research, studying historical documents, ensuring every detail possible is bang on correct.
+In the absence of gaining drawings, we take measurements from the original craft, out of the water, or from scaled photos, and draw up our own scaled down lines plans and fittings drawings.
+A particular photo within this Archive shows our life long hero of Norfolk Broads Yacht, Cruiser and Dinghy innovative design and builds, Herbert Woods, at his drawing board, Broads Haven, Potter Heigham, photo by kind permission and copyright 'Jennifer Woods'.

 Discover Our Favourite Boat Styles